-\square Yes.
-If yes, c check and describe those additional factors below: i. \square Number of hours the child is in care.
-Describe: Click or tap here to enter text. ii. \Box Quality of care (as defined by the Lead Agency).
-Describe: Click or tap here to enter text. iii. ☐ Other.
-Describe: Click or tap here to enter text . c. be any other policies the Lead Agency uses in the calculation of family co-payment are it does not create a barrier to access.
-Check all that apply: i. $\hfill\Box$ Base co-payments on only a portion of the family's income.
-For instance, only consider the family income over the federal poverty level. ii. \Box Base co-payments on the number of children in the family and reduce a portion of the co-payments as the number of children being served increases. iii. ☐ Other.
-Describe: Click or tap here to enter text .
-3.3 Waivir ng Fam ily Co-payment 3.3.1 Waivin g family co-payment costs a nd maxii d Agency may waive family contributions/co-payments for many families to lower their nd maximize affordability for families.
-Lead Agencies have broad flexibility in determining the families they will waive co-payments.
-Does th ne Lead A Agency waive family contributions/co-payments? the Lead Agency does not waive any family contributions/co-payments.
-(Skip to on 4.1.1.) ⊠ Yes.
-If yes, identify and describe which family contributions/co-payments waived. i. $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ ii. \Box Families with an income above 100% but at or below 150% of the Federal Poverty Level for families of the same size. iii. \square Families experiencing homelessness. iv. \square Families with children with disabilities. ٧. ☐ Families enrolled in Head Start or Early Head Start. vi. ☐ Children in foster care or kinship care, or otherwise receiving or needing to receive protective services.
-Describe the policy: The family share deduction does not apply to families receiving child care for a qualifying social service reason.
+i. [] Number of hours the child is in care.
+Describe: ii. []Quality of care (as defined by the Lead Agency).
+Describe: iii. [] Other.
+Describe: C. Describe any other policies the Lead Agency uses in the calculation of family co-payment to ensure it does not create a barrier to access.
+Check all that apply: i. [] Base co-payments on only a portion of the family's income.
+For instance, only consider the family income over the federal poverty level. ii. [] Base co-payments on the number of children in the family and reduce a portion of the co-payments as the number of children being served increases. iii. []Other.
+Describe:

-vii.
-A Families meeting other criteria established by the Lead Agency.
+3.3 Waiving Family Co-payment

+3.3.1 Waiving family co-payment

+The Lead Agency may waive family contributions/co-payments for many families to lower their costs and maximize affordability for families.
+Lead Agencies have broad flexibility in determining for which families they will waive co-payments.

+Does the Lead Agency waive family contributions/co-payments?

+[] No, the Lead Agency does not waive any family contributions/co-payments.
+(Skip to question 4.1.1.)

+[x] Yes.
+If yes, identify and describe which family contributions/co-payments waived.

+- i. [x]Families with an income at or below 100% of the Federal Poverty Level for families of the same size. - ii. []Families with an income above 100% but at or below 150% of the Federal Poverty Level for families of the same size. - iii. []Families experiencing homelessness. - iv. []Families with children with disabilities. - v. [x]Families enrolled in Head Start or Early Head Start. - vi. [x]Children in foster care or kinship care, or otherwise receiving or needing to receive protective services.
+Describe the policy: The family share deduction does not apply to families receiving child care for a qualifying social service reason. - vii. [x]Families meeting other criteria established by the Lead Agency.
 Describe the policy: Kansas also waives family contributions/co-payment requirements for families in which at least one person receives Cash Assistance, two-parent families in which one-parent is employed and the second parent is participating in Food Assistance Education and Training work programs.
+Kansas waives family contributions/co-payment requirements for families meeting the requirements for enhanced payments due to a child with special needs that requires additional care but does not waive it for all children with disabilities.